Miserlou/RJModules/README.md

 #### ACID
 <img src='https://i.imgur.com/zJyg3A9.png' width="50%" />
-_"This thing is amaze-balls!!
+"_This thing is amaze-balls!!
 Been messing around with it for about 3 hours didn't even feel the time pass.
-Acid goodness 👏👏"_
+Acid goodness_👏👏"

 ACID is my take on the legendary TB-303.
 It features two independent multi-waveform VCOs and mixer, wavetables from the actual 303, an integrated envelope generator, a powerful filter, and a pluck circuit!